-Students are required to update their electronic management system profile with their middle name or initial, date of birth, last 4 digits of social security number, current (secondary) address, and phone number.
-The Office of Experiential Learning will enter the student's MIX email address when setting up access to the system.
+Students are required to update their electronic management system profile with their middle name or initial, date of birth, last 4 digits of social security number, current address, and phone number.
+The OEL will enter the student's MIX email address when setting up access to the system.
 Students are not permitted to change their primary email in electronic management system to a personal email account.